-Piraeus Bank has made a major effort to recycle paper that is discarded.
-It has applied a special recycling programme at its facilities.
+Piraeus Bank has made a major effort to recycle discarded paper .
+It operates a special recycling programme on its facilities.
 Within the framework of this programme it has placed paper recycling bins at all sites (branches and all management units).
-From 2008 to 2015 Piraeus Bank has recycled more than 3.700 tonnes of paper.

 From 2008 to 2017 Piraeus Bank has recycled more than 6,300 tonnes of paper.

 It has been calculated that each employee at Piraeus Bank consumes about 3-4 ink cartridges and toners annually.
 Around 3.1 litres of oil are required to manufacture the plastic part of an ink cartridge, while 8.6 kg of CO2 are emitted.
 Moreover, an ink cartridge disposed at a landfill requires more than 450 years to decompose.
 The consumption of ink cartridges and toners is as important as that of paper and therefore Piraeus Bank has launched used ink cartridge collection programmes, and their disposal has been assigned to a company for reuse.